 The 2022 Hope for the Journey Conference speakers and contributors are listed below:

 Mary Beth & Steven Curtis Chapman

 Mary Beth and Steven Curtis Chapman founded Show Hope in 2003.
 Mary Beth is a “New York Times” bestselling author and speaker.
-Steven is a GRAMMY- and Dove Award-winning singer/songwriter and recording artist with sales of more than 11 million records.
-The Chapmans were married in October 1984 and have six children—three children by birth, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble and daughter Olive), and Will Franklin Chapman (married to Jillian Edwards and dad to Willow Faye), and three daughters who were adopted from China, Shaohannah Hope, Stevey Joy, and Maria Sue, who is now with Jesus.
+Steven is a GRAMMY- and Dove-award winning singer/songwriter and recording artist with sales of more than 11 million records.
+The Chapmans were married in October 1984 and have six children—three children by birth, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble and daughter Olive), and Will Franklin Chapman (married to Jillian Edwards and dad to daughter Willow Faye), and three daughters who were adopted from China, Shaohannah Hope, Stevey Joy, and Maria Sue, who is now with Jesus.

 Show Hope Executive Director + Conference Teacher

 Emily Chapman Richards serves as Show Hope’s current Executive Director.
 She has enjoyed watching Show Hope, a nationally recognized voice for adoption advocacy and orphan care support work, grow from a dream in her parents’ hearts to an organization that has helped thousands of children come to know the love of a family.
 After earning a Bachelor of International Studies and Religion from Baylor University, Emily continued her education while living abroad, graduating from Queen’s University Belfast with a Master of Theology.
 Emily is married to Tanner, and together, they are the proud parents to three beautiful ladies—Eiley, Della, and Verity.
 She is a visionary and a dreamer, and has long remained a passionate advocate for adoption and orphan care efforts.